MS-LUF/Use-Onyphe/README.md

  <#
 	.SYNOPSIS
-	Get IP information from onyphe.io web service
+	Get IP information from onyphe.io web service using as an input a CSV file containing all information

 	.DESCRIPTION
-	get various ip data information from onyphe.io web service
+	get various ip data information from onyphe.io web service using as an input a csv file (; separator)

-	.PARAMETER IP
-	-IP string
-	look for an ip address in onyphe database

-	.PARAMETER port
-	-Port string
-	look for an tcp or udp port in onyphe database.
-Could be used with other information (os and/or country)

-	.PARAMETER os
+	.PARAMETER fromcsv
-	-Port string
-	look for an OS in onyphe database.
-Must be be used with "port" parameter and could be used with "country" parameter
+	-fromcsv string{full path to csv file}
+	automate onyphe.io request for multiple IP

-	.PARAMETER country
+	.PARAMETER APIKey
-	-Port string
-	look for an country in onyphe database.
-Must be be used with "port" parameter and could be used with "os" parameter
+	-APIKey string{APIKEY}
+	set your APIKEY to be able to use Onyphe API.

 	.PARAMETER multithreading
 	-multithreading switch